Ministry of Information and National Guidance

-The Ministry of Information and National Guidance of the Republic of Somaliland) (Wasaaradda Warfaafinta iyo Wacyigelinta Jamhuuriyadda Somaliland) (وزارة الإعلام والإرشاد الوطني) is a Somaliland government ministry which is responsible and concerned about Information, broadcasting, and national guidance.
+The Ministry of Information, Culture and National Guidance of the Republic of Somaliland (MoICNG, Wasaaradda Warfaafinta, Dhaqanka iyo Wacyigelinta ee Jamhuuriyadda Somaliland) is a Somaliland government ministry which is responsible and concerned about Information, broadcasting, and national guidance.

-The current minister is Suleiman Yusuf Ali (Koore).
+The current minister is Muse Askar Guled (acting).

 Overview

 Dawan newspaper, Somaliland National TV, Radio Hargeisa and the Somaliland News Agency are government operated news broadcasting agencies under the Ministry of Information.

+Ministry name

+Ministry of Information and National Guidance

+The Somaliland Ministry of Information has existed since Somaliland declared its independence again in 1991.

+The name of this ministry was originally “Ministry of Information and Awareness (Wasaaradda Warfaafinta iyo Wacyigelinta.)”
+However, as of 2026, the Somaliland government translates somali Wacyigelinta as “National Guidance,” so it could also be said that it was the “Ministry of Information and National Guidance.”

+Ministry of Information, Culture and National Guidance

+In June 2013, Somaliland President Silanyo appointed Abdillahi Mohamed Dahir as Minister of Information, Culture and National Guidance (Wasiirka Wasaaradda Warfaafinta, Dhaqanka iyo Wacyigelinta.)